lexicHQ/docs/prep-your-apple-system-for-recime.md

 ```

-This can take a few minutes, it will install all the dependencies, configure path and install the CLI accessible globally.
+This can take a few minutes, it will install all the dependencies and configure the `PATH`.
 Once installation is complete, type `recime-cli` to verify:

 ```
 Last login: Tue Nov  8 11:37:13 on ttys006